Bitcoin Is Losing the Payments War

 To get someone onto Bitcoin payments, you're really asking them to do a few things at once.
 Stop using the thing that pays them rewards.
 Start spending an asset they bought because we told them it would go up.
 And then deal with the accounting and tax implications of every single one of those transactions.

-The network effects around how people pay right now are just so strong.
-Dollars, credit cards, rewards.
-You'd need something that completely blows that away to get people to move.
+The network effects around how people pay right now are just so strong with dollars, credit cards, and rewards.
+You'd need something that completely blows that away to get people to switch.
 Bitcoin-to-Bitcoin payments do not do that.
-We could hope that Visa, Mastercard, and Western Union adopt “in-time-dollar-exchange” like Strike, but I don’t even see anyone proposing that.
-And why would they?
-This is the same type of accounting and volatility risk even I dread when selling my Bitcoin.
+We could hope that Visa, Mastercard, and Western Union adopt “in-time-dollar-exchange” like Strike, but I don’t even see anyone proposing or advising that.
+But honestly, why would they?
+It’s the same accounting and volatility risk that I dread when selling my Bitcoin.

 And that's exactly why we aren't at those tables.
-Our solutions by and large create more problems than they solve and don’t have a clear value proposition outside of ideological reasons.
-Why would Mastercard or Visa open up their distribution network to a payment rail that requires their users to adopt a new currency first or at a minimum, makes them susceptible to market fluctuations?
+Our solutions, by and large, create more problems than they solve and don’t have a clear value proposition outside of ideological reasons.
+Why would Mastercard or Visa open up their distribution network to a payment rail that requires their users to adopt a new currency first, or, at a minimum, exposes them to market fluctuations?

 So how do we catch up?

-As a savings technology, there is no doubt Bitcoin is winning.
-But for payments, as I identified, it’s clear we need a different strategy.
-One void of ideology that focuses on incentives and value propositions.
+As a savings technology, there is no doubt that Bitcoin is winning.
+But for payments, as I identified, we clearly need a different strategy.
+One void of ideology, which focuses on incentives and value propositions.

 We need to get refocused on solving problems.
 We need to stop forcing solutions that jam Bitcoin down users’ throats.
-We need to be thinking about how users can benefit from Bitcoin without first needing to become Bitcoiners.
+We need to think about how users can benefit from Bitcoin without first needing to become Bitcoiners.
 Ideally, they should be using it without even knowing they are.

 And if users still live in dollars, then the first job is obvious: Trojan horse the dollar and get Bitcoin underneath its digital settlement.

-The best way to do this today is stablecoins, which for some reason, is a dirty word in Bitcoin circles.
+The best way to do this today is stablecoins, which, by and large, is a dirty word in Bitcoin circles.

 However, everyone in the United States is still using dollars.
 Its network effects are quite literally ingrained by force.
-On top of that, Congress has passed stablecoin legislation giving it a clear regulatory framework.
-I hate the dollar too, but would it be the worst thing in the world for dollars to settle on the best value exchange network to ever be created?
+On top of that, Congress has passed stablecoin legislation, giving it a clear regulatory framework.
+I hate the dollar too, but would it be the worst thing in the world if dollars settled on the best value exchange network ever created?
 I think it could be a good first step.

-And I am certainly not one of those people that feels we need to make protocol changes on the base layer to incorporate dollars.
-A beautiful thing about a protocol is that it doesn’t have to do everything, it can work in layers.
-Each layer can build on each other and cater to specific use cases as long as the base is rock solid, and there is no base more rock solid than Bitcoin.
+And I am certainly not one of those people who feel we need to make protocol changes on the base layer to incorporate dollars.
+A beautiful thing about a protocol is that it doesn’t have to do everything; it can work in layers.
+Each layer can build on the others and cater to specific use cases as long as the base is rock solid, and there is no base more rock solid than Bitcoin.

-Which is why I believe that layers above the Bitcoin base layer would be a much better place for these types of stablecoin-specific technologies to live.
+This is why I believe that layers above the Bitcoin base layer would be a much better home for these types of stablecoin-specific technologies.
 A good corollary would be something like dial-up/PPP for the internet.
-This was an early “adapter” protocol built on top of internet base layers that was used to help advance early adoption.
-It allowed your computer to use the phone network to be able to transfer data.
-We rarely hear about it today because the infrastructure for native internet data has been built out.
+This was an early 'adapter' protocol built on top of the Internet's base layers to accelerate adoption.
+It allowed your computer to use the phone network to transfer data.
+Once adoption warranted a proper build-out of internet infrastructure, its usefulness faded.

-I think of stablecoin infrastructure as something similar, though it may take much longer to become irrelevant like PPP did.
+I think of stablecoin infrastructure as something similar, though to be fair, it may take much longer to become irrelevant like PPP did.

-A technology like Spark, as an example, with stablecoin support is a great “Layer 3 (L3)” on top of Lightning as “Layer 2 (L2),” which was developed as Bitcoin’s payments layer.
-L2s and L3s are perfect for fast-throughput, private payment technologies sitting on top of the best decentralized consensus mechanism for larger settlement.
+A technology like Spark, for example, with stablecoin support, is a great “Layer 3 (L3)” on top of Lightning as “Layer 2 (L2),” which was developed as Bitcoin’s payments layer.
+L2s and L3s are perfect for high-throughput, private payment technologies built on top of the best decentralized consensus mechanism for larger settlements.

 A cheat code to mass adoption